kuzudb/kuzu-docs/src/content/docs/cypher/query-clauses/load-from.md

 `LOAD FROM` is designed to be used in the exact same way as `MATCH`, meaning that it can be followed by arbitrary clauses like `CREATE`, `WHERE`, `RETURN`, and so on.

-## Example usage
+## LOAD FROM

-Some example usage is as follows.
+Some example usage for the `LOAD FROM` clause is shown below.

 ### Filtering/aggregating